 At Benedict Academy, our PE curriculum aims to ensure that by the end of Key stage 2 all pupils will have developed competence to excel in a broad range of physical activities.
 Through engaging and purposeful lessons, pupils will develop the stamina to be physically active for sustained periods of time.
 All pupils will be taught the knowledge and develop an understanding of how to lead healthy, active lives.
 Throughout their time at Benedict pupils will have the opportunity to engage in competitive sports and activities within our academy and with other academies within our trust.
 Pupils will also be taught how to work as part of a team and how to be good sports people.
 Pupils will be taught how to keep themselves safe whilst in water by being taught water safety and by developing their ability to swim.
 Our curriculum aims to provide opportunities for pupils to become physically confident in a way which supports their health, fitness and overall wellbeing!

-At Benedict Academy, we teach French in years 3, 4, 5 and 6.
-We hope that our curriculum will develop pupils’ natural curiosity and confidence to explore other countries, cultures and languages.
-Pupils will understand that, in a multicultural society, it is a valuable skill to be able to communicate effectively with others in another language as this opens doors to different opportunities.
-We hope to embed the essential skills of listening, reading, speaking and writing.
-We aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between cultures.?
-In short, we hope to lay the foundation for future language learning and to prepare pupils for language learning at secondary school level!
+At Benedict Academy, we teach French in years 3, 4, 5 and 6 for 30 minutes weekly.
+In a multicultural society, it is a valuable skill to be able to communicate effectively with others in another language as this opens doors to different opportunities.
+We develop the essential skills of listening, reading, speaking and writing in French, to prepare pupils for learning a foreign language at a secondary school level.
+Our curriculum develops pupils’ natural curiosity and confidence to explore other countries, cultures and languages.

 Our MFL curriculum has been designed to progressively develop skills in French.
 We are currently using the Primary Languages Network Scheme to deliver our French lessons.
-These ensure children learn French phonics, vocabulary and grammar organized around specific topics.
-For every taught lesson, pupils have an opportunity to listen to a French native speaker, speak, read and write.
-Learning is progressive as it builds on previous knowledge from units already studied.
-We use quizzes to retrieve information in order to facilitate learning to take place.
-All children in KS2 are taught French every week for half an hour to aid retrieval practice.
+These ensure children learn the necessary phonics, vocabulary and grammar organised around specific topics.
+Learning is progressive, and builds on previous knowledge from units already studied.
+We use quizzes to retrieve information and facilitate learning.

 We work in partnership with the Merton Music Foundation to deliver our music curriculum alongside a specialist teacher.
 The lessons encourage a love of music and a curiosity to explore it further both inside and outside of school.